 Facts of the Case

-The core of the case lies in the string of petitions filed by various private educational institutions to challenge the state laws.
+The core of the case lies in the string of petitions filed by various private educational institutions to challenge state laws.
 These laws directed the regulation of the capitation fee charges in these particular states (Maharashtra, Tamil Nadu, Karnataka, and Andhra Pradesh).
 Some institutions in these respective states have already challenged the same before the Hon’ble Supreme Court.
-It also paved its way to question the precedent set by the landmark judgment of Mohini Jain v.
+It also paved the way to question the precedent set by the landmark judgment of Mohini Jain v.
 State of Karnataka[1].
 In addition to this, the purview and the scope of Article 21 are also challenged with respect to the right to education.

 Issues